Skip to main content

 batch barriers

-Every step below is a compile-time operation — no GPU work, no command recording.
+Every step below is a compile-time operation.
+No GPU work, no command recording.
 The compiler sees the full DAG and makes optimal decisions the pass author never has to think about.

-✂️ Pass culling
+Pass culling

 #

-Same algorithm as our MVP — backward reachability from the output — but at larger scale.
+Same algorithm as our MVP (backward reachability from the output), but at larger scale.
 UE5 uses refcount-based culling and skips allocation entirely for culled passes (saves transient allocator work).
-Culled passes never execute, never allocate resources, never emit barriers — they vanish as if they were never declared.
+Culled passes never execute, never allocate resources, never emit barriers.
+They vanish as if they were never declared.

-💾 Memory aliasing
+Memory aliasing

 #

-Both engines use the same core algorithm from Part II — lifetime scanning + free-list allocation.
+Both engines use the same core algorithm from Part II: lifetime scanning + free-list allocation.
 The production refinements:

 RefinementUE5 RDGFrostbite (GDC talk)

-Placed resourcesFRDGTransientResourceAllocator binds into ID3D12Heap offsetsHeap sub-allocation
+Placed resourcesTransient allocator (r.RDG.TransientAllocator) binds into ID3D12Heap offsetsHeap sub-allocation

 Size bucketingPower-of-two in transient allocatorCustom bin sizes

-Imported aliasing transient onlyDescribed as supported
+Imported aliasing transient onlyDescribed as supported for resources whose lifetimes are fully known within the frame

 #

-Async compute lets the GPU overlap independent work on separate hardware queues — compute shaders running alongside rasterization.
+Async compute lets the GPU overlap independent work on separate hardware queues: compute shaders running alongside rasterization.
 The compiler must identify which passes can safely run async, insert cross-queue fences, and manage resource ownership transfers.

 EngineApproachDiscovery

-UE5Opt-in via ERDGPassFlags::AsyncCompute per passManual — compiler trusts the flag, handles fence insertion + cross-queue sync
+UE5Opt-in via ERDGPassFlags::AsyncCompute per passManual: compiler trusts the flag, handles fence insertion + cross-queue sync

 FrostbiteDescribed as automatic in GDC talkReachability analysis in the compiler

-🚧 Barrier batching & split barriers
+Barrier batching & split barriers

 #